sea-golden-bears-2017/oo-bookstore-challenge/README.md

 ## Release 1: Bookstore and Books

 At this point we can start building out our bookstore class.
-What are the responsibilities of the bookstorey
+What are the responsibilities of the bookstore.
+Once you've passed all your tests check in with an instructor to see what comes next ;)